Home > Tours > Europe Tours > Greece Tours > Greek Island Wanderer

 Later this afternoon, we'll drive to Ermoupoli, where you can store your main luggage on the bus.
 You'll have free time to discover the island's capital and to have dinner before boarding the ferry to Paros.
 There's only one ferry between the islands each day and it departs at around 9pm, taking around one and half hours.
 Note, as this is a shorter crossing, there's no reserved seating.
 On arrival we'll drive to our hotel in Drios, arriving at our hotel around midnight.

 Paros is one of the most attractive of all the Cycladic Islands.
 Its capital is Paroikia, on the west coast.
 Dominating the interior is Mount Profitis Ilias (770 metres) on the slopes of which are the famous marble quarries.
-Stay: Anezina Village Hotel (Comfortable) (B)
+Stay: Anezina Village Hotel (or similar) (Comfortable) (B)

 Paros was the birthplace of the poet Archilochus, the inventor of iambic verse.
 Among the many places of interest are the marble quarries, the picturesque fishing villages, and a Venetian fortress.
 Especially interesting is the Ekatontapiliani Church of 100 Doors - legend says that when the 100th door is discovered, the Greeks will take back Constantinople (Istanbul).